Indian Polity / Judiciary

 - Exemptions under Article 131 come under Advisory Jurisdiction of Supreme Court in which the Supreme Court is bound to give its advice.

-exempted from Supreme Court's Original Jurisdiction.
 All such matters are referred to Interstate River Water Tribunal.
-On the judgment of the Interstate
+On the judgment of the

-River Water Tribunal, it can be appealed to the Supreme Court under Advisory Jurisdiction under Article 131 exemption.
+Interstate River Water Tribunal, it can be appealed to the Supreme Court under Advisory Jurisdiction under Article 131 exemptions.

 - Article 132 deals with Appellate Jurisdiction of Supreme Court.

 - All the judgments of the High Courts are not allowed to appeal to the Supreme Court.
-The powers and functions of Supreme Court of India are devised in
+The Jurisdiction of Supreme Court of India is devised in such

 - In criminal cases, in order to appeal a case from High Court to Supreme Court, the following ground must be satisfied.
 That is on an appeal from the lower

-court, the High Court altogether reverses the decision of the lower court whereby the accused person has been awarded death penalty or acquitted.
-All such
+court, the High Court altogether reverses the decision of the lower court whereby the accused person has been awarded death penalty or completely

-- Even if the above mentioned stipulations are not fulfilled, a case can be appealed to Supreme Court under Article 136 through a Special Leave petition
+- Even if the above mentioned stipulations are not fulfilled, a case can be appealed to the Supreme Court through a Special Leave Petition under

 - All the institutions and all the individuals will have to honour the decisions or judgements of the Supreme Court.
 Otherwise, it is punishable under

-Article 129 which talks about Contempt of Court.
+Article 129 of Constitution that deals with Contempt of Court.

 - Supreme Court protects the Constitution of India from the attacks of the Central as well as State Governments, by the power of Judicial Review under